michaeljs1990/compress/README.md

     pip install docker-compress

+#### Important Notes

+Since the feature set is still in it's early stages this does not work with all docker-compose syntax.
+The `extend` feature should be avoided although it does work in practice if you have volumes, dockerfile, or build nested inside the file that you are extending the paths will not be updated properly. `env_file` is not supported currently but will be soon I just haven't had time to add it yet and I don't use it often so it's at the back of the list.

 #### Example

 This is your firsts repo using docker and it contains a docker-compose.yml file that looks like this.